resources image

 Zichrono/ah livrakha:

-May their memory be a blessing
+May his/her memory be for a blessing

 Baruch dayan haEmet: